quitequinn/TypeTester_TDF/README.md

 TDF Type Tester is a flexible display for the numerouse features available in a typeface.
 Made specifically for TDF.

+## License

+Copyright 2015 Quinn Keaveney

+Feel free to look, learn, comment or criticize.
+If you want a private license please contact me independently.

 ## Table of contents

 - [Quick Start](#quick-start)